Dr. Teresa Wagner

 Professional Activities & Awards:

 I am a member of the Texas Public Health Association.
-In my residency, I received the UT School of Nursing, TCRSS Community and Academic Collaborative Research Award and was the recipient of an Academy of Nutrition and Dietetics Doctoral Student in Public Health Scholarship.
+In my residency, I received the UT School of Nursing, TCRSS Community and Academic Collaborative Research Award and was an Academy of Nutrition and Dietetics Doctoral Student in Public Health scholarship recipient.
 In 2010, I served on a collaborative committee of CDC and the Office of Public Health Preparedness and Response to develop emergency preparedness core competencies for mid-level health care workers.
 In 2009, I completed the Homeland Security certified course in Preparedness and Response to Food and Agriculture Incidents.

-My research has focused mainly on health literacy, the ability for people to obtain, read, understand and use healthcare information in order to make appropriate health decisions and follow instructions for treatment.
-As such, one of my studies focused on Implantable Medical Device websites which were found to not only be too complex, but devoid of many behavioral theory constructs to educate or empower people to make informed decisions.
-Currently, I am working on a study with Meals on Wheels, Inc. of Tarrant County, Texas, to validate a health literacy screening tool for the homebound population over age 65.
-This will allow providers to spend more time coaching people and engaging them with appropriate health and nutrition resources to maintain their health and wellness.
-Subsequently, they will be better able to remain in their own homes as they age.
+My research has focused mainly on health literacy, the ability for people to obtain, read, understand and use healthcare information to make appropriate health decisions and follow instructions for treatment.
+As such, one of my studies focused on Implantable Medical Device websites that were found to not only be too complex, but devoid of many behavioral theory constructs to educate or empower people to make informed decisions.
+Currently, I am working on a study addressing the impact of health literacy on maternal mortality.
+Additionally, I have a collaborative study through the DFW Hospital Council Health Literacy Collaborative that I founded.
+This study addresses Organizational Health Literacy of hospital systems to assist them in addressing health literacy issues for quality improvement and patient understanding, thus improving outcomes and promoting patient safety.